Philippians 4:12

-Paul turns to how he coped with the extremities of his life.
-He knew how to be “abased” and he knew how to “abound.”
-He was prepared for any circumstance that may come his way.
+Paul turned to how he coped with the extremities of his life.
+He knew how to be “abased,” and he knew how to “abound.”
+He was prepared for any circumstance that might come his way.

 “I know how to be abased”